Links: CARHOF Board of Trustees | Nomination Form

 Only the RAC Board of Directors, by majority vote, is allowed to nominate candidates for Honorary Member (those persons not residents of Canada).
 Because of the requirement for Canadian residency for appointment as Member of the Hall, it is incumbent upon the nominator to confirm the Canadian residency of a nominee prior to submitting a nomination.

-Nominations shall be submitted to the Board of Trustees using the Canadian Amateur Radio Hall of Fame Nomination Form which is available on request from RAC Headquarters or for download from the RAC website.
+Nominations must be submitted to the Board of Trustees using the Canadian Amateur Radio Hall of Fame Nomination Form provided below:

 Note: All nominations for Member of the Canadian Amateur Radio Hall of Fame must be received at RAC Headquarters by the close of the last business day of September.